PooyehA/Deep-LASI/docs/source/documentation.rst

    The Main-GUI of Deep-LASI has six sub-windows for data processing and analysis.

-Deep-LASI shows one empty Main-GUI together with six integrated sub-windows for analyzing the data and one menubar for handling the data reading, the settings of the program, and the simulation of single-molecule data.
+Deep-LASI shows one empty Main-GUI together with six integrated sub-windows for analyzing the data and one menubar for handling the data reading, the settings of the program, the simulation of single-molecule data and training of (new) neural networks.

 Menu Bar
 ~~~~~~~~~~~~~~~~~